-Education is the cornerstone of sustainable development yet there are currently 1.8 billion young people (aged 10-24) worldwide and over half of this population will not have the skills necessary to participate in the emerging global workforce.
-The United Nations’ Sustainable Development Goals (SDGs) clearly recognize that this gap must be closed, as the international community more explicitly addresses the challenges of quality and equity in education.
+Education is the cornerstone of sustainable development.
+Yet, there are currently 1.8 billion people aged 10-24 worldwide, and over half of this population will not have the skills necessary to participate in the emerging global workforce.
+The United Nations’ Sustainable Development Goals (SDGs) clearly recognise that this gap must be closed, and the international community must more explicitly address the challenges of quality and equity in education.

-The shifting nature of work means rethinking the skills and opportunities needed for success.
-There is misalignment between youths’ aspirations, industries’ skills needs, and the models built to address the gap of education and skills training.
-Deloitte and the Global Business Coalition for Education are committed to addressing this disconnect.
+The shifting nature of the modern workforce necessitates rethinking the skills and opportunities needed for success.
+Youths’ aspirations, industries’ needs, and the models built to address the gap of education and skills training are misaligned.
+Deloitte and the Global Business Coalition for Education are committed to righting this disconnect.

-The Lead2030 Challenge for SDG4 supported by Deloitte was launched to identify innovative initiatives that align with Deloitte’s mission to prepare 50 million people to succeed in a rapidly changing global economy by 2030.
-The challenge was developed in collaboration with The Global Business Coalition for Education (GBC-Education) which brings the business community together to accelerate progress in delivering quality education for all of the world’s children and youth.
+The Lead2030 Challenge for SDG4, supported by Deloitte, has launched to identify innovative initiatives that align with Deloitte’s mission: to prepare 50 million people to succeed in a rapidly changing global economy by 2030.
+The challenge was developed in collaboration with The Global Business Coalition for Education, which gathers the business community to accelerate progress in delivering quality education for youth all over the world.

 Ilana Milkes, World Tech

 WORLD TECH is shaping how the world learns.
-Ilana and her team have pioneered on-site coding bootcamps in Latin America from 2014 and have since trained over 1500 young people with highly-demanded skills.
-WORLD TECH provide rapid skills training that is relevant, efficient and highly valuable.
+Ilana and her team have pioneered on-site coding bootcamps in Latin America from 2014 and have since trained over 1500 young people with sought-after IT skills.
+WORLD TECH provide rapid skills training that is relevant, efficient, and highly marketable.

-Now offering hybrid training, WORLD TECH combines the best of the online world with on-site skills development through an adaptive platform for B2B and B2C called bootcamps.online.
+Now offering hybrid training, WORLD TECH combines the best of the online world with on-site skills development through an adaptive platform for B2B and B2C tech skills called bootcamps.online.

-WORLD TECH also led the 1st and largest public-private effort to close the digital gap in emerging economies in alliance with the World Bank and Rice University in 2016 (decodingbootcamps.org) and have provided over 50 full-scholarships to women from low-income families to be able to enter the software development industry.
-All content is hosted on bootcamps.online, the world's 1st technology education marketplace to personalize learning and empower students with highly-demanded digital skills.
+WORLD TECH led the first and largest public-private effort to close the digital gap in emerging economies in alliance with the World Bank and Rice University in 2016 (decodingbootcamps.org).
+They have provided over 50 full-scholarships to women from low-income families, enabling them to enter the software development industry.
+All content is hosted on bootcamps.online, the world's first technology education marketplace, to personalize learning and empower students with highly-demanded digital skills.